agraham/PRISM_rtd/docs/teamlead.rst

   * Click *Related Resources* in the toolbar at the left
   * Click on *Find Resources* in the upper right
-  * Use the *Map filter* to zoom into the location of the photo
+  * Click on *Map filter* to zoom into the location of the photo
-  * Use the *Time filter* to filter by Media Date
+  * Click on *Time filter* to filter by Media Date
+  * Click on *Attribute filter* to filter by Team number
   * Find the photo to relate
   * Click *Add Relationship* next to the file in the Search results
   * Click the *Add* button and then *Save Edits*